thejoshwolfe/poaf/README.md

 ```

 A reader wishing to list the contents of the archive without decompressing the Data Region may start at the end here and decompress only the Index Region.

+TODO: we probably need some kind of index footer metadata to store a checksum for the index.

 ### Field details